Walgreens Trims Rite Aid Deal After Antitrust Concerns -- 3rd Update

 ADVERTISEMENT

-Walgreens Chief Executive Stefano Pessina said the company believes the new transaction "addresses competitive concerns previously raised with respect to the prior transaction and will streamline and simplify the transition for customers, team members and other stakeholders."
+Tad Lipsky, the acting head of the FTC's bureau of competition, said the FTC would review any new transaction proposed by the parties.

+Mr. Lipsky said commission staff "thoroughly investigated the potential impact that the proposed Walgreens/Rite Aid merger may have had on competition and evaluated a number of divestiture proposals put forward by the parties."
+His statement declined to offer further details of the FTC review.

-The company said it expects $400 million in cost savings from the new deal within three to four years of closing and said the transaction will add to its adjusted earnings in the first year.
+Walgreens said it expects $400 million in cost savings from the new deal within three to four years of closing, and said the transaction will add to its adjusted earnings in the first year.

-Rite Aid Chairman and CEO John Standley said the deal gives the company "clear solutions to assist us in addressing our pharmacy margin challenges and allows us to significantly reduce debt, resulting in a strong balance sheet and improved financial flexibility moving forward."
+Walgreens will pay Rite Aid a $325 million termination fee.
+Rite Aid said it would use the cash to cut down its debt and shore up its balance sheet.

-Shares of Rite Aid fell 17% premarket, while shares of Walgreens added 4.3%.
+Shares of Rite Aid tumbled 22% in early trading while shares of Walgreens added 3.8% to $80.02.

-The five-member FTC is currently short-handed, with only two sitting commissioners, one Republican and one Democrat.
+The five-member FTC is currently short-handed, with only two commissioners, one Republican and one Democrat.
+But that hasn't stopped the commission from taking action in some cases, including earlier this month when it sued to block the proposed merger of fantasy sports companies DraftKings Inc. and FanDuel Inc.

+Walgreens-Rite Aid is the latest in a string of high-profile deals to fall apart at the hands of regulators.
+Earlier this year, two pairs of health insurers -- Aetna Inc. and Humana Inc. and Anthem Inc. and Cigna Corp. -- said they would terminate their mergers, worth a combined $82 billion, after courts sided with regulators and found they violated antitrust law.

 Both Rite Aid and Walgreens -- which has about 8,200 stores -- have a major presence in California, New York and Massachusetts, while in other states, including Florida, Texas and Illinois, there isn't any overlap.